drreynolds/smuhpc-workshop/source/session_3.rst

 Alternately, a *compiled program* is one in which a separate program is used to translate the full set of human-readable commands into an executable, and in so doing is able to optimize how these commands are performed.
-This translation process is handled by a *compiler*, which will typically perform a suite of optimizations including grouping repeated calculations together into *vector operations*, pre-fetching data from main memory before it is required by the program, or even re-ordering commands to maximize data reuse within fast cache memory.
+This :index:`translation <compiler>` process is handled by a *compiler*, which will typically perform a suite of optimizations including grouping repeated calculations together into vector operations, pre-fetching data from main memory before it is required by the program, or even re-ordering commands to maximize data reuse within fast cache memory.

 For example, C++ language source code is converted into an executable through the following process.
 The human-readable source code is translated into a lower-level *assembly language*.
-This assembly language code is then converted into object code which are fragments of code which the computer processor understands directly.
-The final stage the compiler performs involves linking the object code to code libraries which contain built-in system functions.
+This :index:`assembly language` code is then converted into :index:`object files` which are fragments of code which the computer processor understands directly.
+The final stage the compiler performs involves :index:`linking` the object code to code libraries which contain built-in system functions.
 After this linking stage, the compiler outputs an executable program.